 Larger Chopping Knife – Vital for cutting wedges out of fun fruit like pineapple and papaya, chopping knives are also helpful for mincing herbs like mint for sprinkling on top of drinks.

 And finally, don’t scrimp on safety.
-Remember that a sharp knife requires less pressure that a dull knife–keep those blades honed!
+Remember that a sharp knife requires less pressure than a dull knife–keep those blades honed!

 Always remember to rim your glass with the sugar or salt of your choice before starting on the garnish.
 The actual drink is traditionally assembled last.
 This brings out the flavor, scent and artistry of each cocktail.
 Bon appetit!